Bromfenac Ophthlamic Solution

 There is no evidence that the efficacy or safety profiles for Bromfenac ophthalmic solution differ in patients 65 years of age and older compared to younger adult patients.

-Bromfenac sodium is a yellow to orange crystalline powder.
-The molecular weight of bromfenac sodium is 383.17.
-Bromfenac ophthalmic solution is supplied as a sterile aqueous 0.09% solution, with a pH of 8.3.
-The osmolality of bromfenac ophthalmic solution is approximately 300 mOsmol/kg.
+Bromfenac sodium sesquihydrate is a yellow or orange yellow crystalline powder.
+The molecular weight of bromfenac sodium sesquihydrate is 383.17.
+Bromfenac Ophthalmic Solution is supplied as a sterile aqueous 0.09% solution, with a pH of 8.3.
+The osmolality of Bromfenac Ophthalmic Solution is approximately 300 mOsmol/kg.

 Preservative: benzalkonium chloride (0.05 mg/mL)